Georgele3007/Helen/README.md

 - Helen will able to display all of stock price, commodities and cryptos
 - Helen are able to do Fundamental analysis (Macro analysis)
 - Helen are able to do Technical analysis (Machine learning)
-- Build an UI/UX for Helen so that every one can interact with Helen
+- Build an UI/UX for Helen so that users can interact with Helen